philipholler/P4Grammar/README.md

 CHANGE THE GRAMMAR

 If you want to change anything in the grammar, you need to download the following ANTLR plugins for intellij:
-1. ANTLR v4 grammar plugin
+1. ANTLR v4 grammar plugin (version 1.9)
-2. ANTLRWorks
+2. ANTLRWorks (version 1.3.1)

 Also make sure to configure ANTLR.
 This is done by right clicking the grammarfile (.g4) and click configure ANTLR.
 This should open up a new window.